hoangsonww/SymptomSync-Health-App/README.md

 1. Sign up / log in via Supabase Auth.
 2. On the **Home** dashboard, add new medications, appointments, or health logs.
 3. View interactive charts—severity trends, symptom distribution, appointment patterns.
-4. Navigate to **Calendar** to see a month/week/day/agenda view of all events, import/export ICS.
+4. Navigate to **Calendar** to see a month/week/day/agenda view of all events, add events, or even import/export ICS.
 5. All changes sync in real‑time across open tabs/devices; cron‑driven reminders notify you via in-app notifications.
+6. Use the **Documents** page to upload/export health records, prescriptions, etc.
+7. Chat with the **AI Chatbot** for symptom analysis and health insights.
+8. Toggle between light and dark mode for better accessibility.
+9. View and manage your **profile**.
+You can also vies other users' profiles.
+10. Visit the **Medication Schedules** page to view/edit a complete list of your medications and their schedules.

 ---

 ## Roadmap

+If we had more time, we would have added:
 - 🔄 Two‑way Calendar Sync (Google, Outlook)
 - 🔔 Push notifications via Web Push / FCM
-- 🔍 Advanced search & filter on logs
+- 🔍 Advanced search & filter on health logs
-- 🤖 AI‑powered health insights & suggestions
+- 🤖 AI‑powered health insights & suggestions based on
+user data and uploaded documents

 ---